ethlsn/ethlsn/README.md

+> [!WARNING]
+> Theory is when you know everything but nothing works.
+>
+> Practice is when everything works but no one knows why.
+>
+> In am theory and practice are combined.
+Nothing works and no I don't know why.

+> [!CAUTION]
+> Generally I am someone who does precision guesswork based on unreliable data provided by those of questionable knowledge.

 - 👋 Hi, I’m @ethlsn
 - 👀 I’m interested in Data & Analytics Engineering, Data Science, Artificial Intelligence and Digital  Innovations
 - 🌱 I’m currently learning more about Data & Analytics Engineering